StNekroman/InversityTS/README.md

 Injectors have hierarchy - everything known on parent level will be available for DI at child level.
 Child injectors can override parent tokens for his level and for nested, if any.
 Injectors can be detached from root.
+Tokens can be multiple in scope of one injector - you can request singleton instance from injectable or all, it it's multi.
 This library doesn't use reflect-metadata, the solution is prototype-based.

 ## Table of Contents